oaknational/oak-components/README.md

 4. Now when you start your target app you should have access to the locally packaged version of the library
 5. To uninstall the local package you can run `yalc remove @oaknational/oak-components` inside the target app
-   - 🚨 if you're an Oak engineer developing in OWA there is a convenience script and you should use `npm run remove-local-components` instead as it will automaticallyt re-install the library from NPM.
+   - 🚨 if you're an Oak engineer developing in OWA there is a convenience script and you should use `npm run remove-local-components` instead as it will automatically re-install the library from NPM.

 ## Structure